unstoppabledomains/dev-docs/snippets/_domain-actions-endpoint-usage.md

-Send a `POST` request with the authorization headers and request body you have prepared to the [Create Domain Action Request](https://docs.unstoppabledomains.com/openapi/reference/#operation/PostActions) endpoint.
+Send a `POST` request with the request body you have prepared to the [Create Domain Action Request](https://docs.unstoppabledomains.com/openapi/reference/#operation/PostActions) endpoint.
 Here is the URL for our API environments:

 Sandbox Environment: